Mahima Chaudhry

-Mahima Chaudhry (born Ritu Chaudhry; 13 September 1973), is an Indian actress who primarily works in Hindi films.
-Chaudhry did a few modelling assignments and television commercials before venturing into films, with the 1997 romantic drama film Pardes, for which she received the Filmfare Award for Best Female Debut.
+Mahima Chaudhry (born Ritu Chaudhry; 13 September 1973) is an Indian actress who primarily works in Hindi films.
+Mahima did a few modelling assignments and television commercials before venturing into films, with the 1997 romantic drama film Pardes, for which she received the Filmfare Award for Best Female Debut.

 She played the leading lady in several films, including Daag (1999), Dhadkan (2000), and Kurukshetra (2000), and received critical recognition for her performances in Dil Kya Kare (1999), Lajja (2001) and Dobara (2004), earning nominations for the Filmfare Award for Best Supporting Actress for Dil Kya Kare and Dhadkan.
 This was followed by a hiatus and intermittent acting roles.

 Early life

 Mahima was born as Ritu Chaudhry to a Jat father from Baghpat District of Uttar Pradesh and a Nepalese-origin mother in Darjeeling, India.
-She attended Dow Hill in Kurseong until class 10 and later moved to Loreto Convent, Darjeeling.
+She attended Dow Hill School in Kurseong until class 10 and later moved to Loreto Convent, Darjeeling.
 Having grown up in the Darjeeling Hills region, she is fluent in both Hindi and Nepalese languages.
 She won the ‘Miss Darjeeling’ title in a local beauty contest.

 Prior to her first release Pardes, she changed her name to Mahima Chaudhry upon the recommendation by her director Subhash Ghai, who believed the letter 'M' to be lucky for leading actresses in his films.